Mallorca: from sea to summit

 Forn i Pastisseria Ca'n Molinas - Valldemossa (a great place to try Coca de Patata which is a soft and sweet potato bun.
 It's the bakery's signature item and a Valldemossa specialty.
 The ensaimada is also delicious.
 A spiral-shaped pastry made from a dough that’s rich in flour, sugar, eggs, and a key ingredient called “saim”, which is pork lard.
 Don't let that put you off, you don't really taste it!
 We love that the place already opened at 7:00am)

-Palma bread - Palma (a Scandinavian-style bakery making some of the island’s best bread.
+Palma bread - Cala Major and Palma (a Scandinavian-style bakery making some of the island’s best bread.
 Their pastries are equally addictive and they're known for their cardamom and cinnamon buns.
 Try their spandauer and almond croissant which is rich and generously filled!)

 Lunch/snacks